mesneym/modturtlebot/README.md

-# Description
+# Navigating Obstacles with Turtlebot
-This ROS package modifies the turtlebot package to move, sense and
+This ROS package modifies the turtlebot package to move, sense and  avoid obstacles.
+The turtlebot
-avoid obstacles.
-The turtlebot scans for obstacles in its path and
+scans for obstacles in its path and when an object is within some threshold range, the turtlebot adjust
-when an object is within some threshold range, the turtlebot adjust its direction to avoid collision.
+its direction to avoid collision.

 ### Dependencies